Singing cowboy: Addison "Jack" Randall

 Observing the success of the singing cowboy at other studios, Monogram Pictures engaged Addison Randall for a series of Western films where he initially sang.

 Eddie Dean

 Having a variety of experience in supporting roles in many Westerns, Producers Releasing Corporation gave Eddie Dean a series of films beginning with Song of Old Wyoming in 1945.
-Dean was credited with riding several horses in his films; he once said in an interview he kept changing them so he wouldn't be upstaged by his horse.

 Ken Curtis

 Ken Curtis, a member of the Sons of the Pioneers singing group, made a series of Westerns at Columbia Pictures accompanied by the Hoosier Hot Shots.
-A son in law of director John Ford, He appeared in numerous Ford films as a basically non-singing supporting player, including The Searchers, and later played "Festus Hagen" on the television series Gunsmoke for eleven seasons.
+A son in law of director John Ford, He appeared in numerous Ford films as basically a (sometimes non-singing) supporting player, including The Searchers, in which he sings a part of Skip To My Lou, and later played "Festus Hagen" on the television series Gunsmoke for eleven seasons.

 Rex Allen

 Rex Allen made his debut in films with Republic Pictures' The Arizona Cowboy in 1950.
 He is credited with making the last theatrical singing cowboy Western Phantom Stallion in 1954.